yanyinzhao/WeightedTerrainCode/README.md

 ## Run command

 ```
-./main [terrain_data] [epsilon_SP] [epsilon_SL] [calculate_exact_path] [calculate_FSP]
+./main [terrain_data] [epsilon_SP] [epsilon_SL] [calculate_exact_path] [calculate_FixSP]
 ```

 The meaning for each parameter is as follows:

 - [terrain_data]: terrain data file name
-- [epsilon_SP]: the epsilon value for both DLSP and LSP (0 < epsilon_SP <= 1)
+- [epsilon_SP]: the epsilon value for both ProgLogSP and LogSP (0 < epsilon_SP <= 1)
-- [epsilon_SL]: the epsilon value for both EWSL and BSSL (0 < epsilon_SL <= 1)
+- [epsilon_SL]: the epsilon value for both EffWeight and BinarySearch (0 < epsilon_SL <= 1)
 - [calculate_exact_path]: whether to calculate exact path, 1 for calculate exact path, 0 for not calculate exact path
-- [calculate_FSP]: whether to calculate FSP, 1 for calculate FSP, 0 for not calculate FSP
+- [calculate_FixSP]: whether to calculate FixSP, 1 for calculate FixSP, 0 for not calculate FixSP

-By default (even if you set both [calculate_exact_path] and [calculate_FSP] to 0), the project will run algorithm LSP, algorithm DLSP-BSSL and algorithm DLSP-EWSL without calculating the error ratio compared with the exact path (thus, the distance error compared with the exact path and the calculated path will be infinity).
+By default (even if you set both [calculate_exact_path] and [calculate_FixSP] to 0), the project will run algorithm LogSP, algorithm ProgLogSP-BinarySearch and algorithm ProgLogSP-EffWeight without calculating the error ratio compared with the exact path (thus, the distance error compared with the exact path and the calculated path will be infinity).

-When you set [calculate_exact_path] to 0 and [calculate_FSP] to 1, the project will run algorithm FSP, algorithm LSP, algorithm FSP-BSSL, algorithm FSP-EWSL, algorithm DLSP-BSSL and algorithm DLSP-EWSL without calculating the error ratio compared with the exact path (thus, the distance error compared with the exact path and the calculated path will be infinity).
+When you set [calculate_exact_path] to 0 and [calculate_FixSP] to 1, the project will run algorithm FixSP, algorithm LogSP, algorithm FixSP-BinarySearch, algorithm FixSP-EffWeight, algorithm ProgLogSP-BinarySearch and algorithm ProgLogSP-EffWeight without calculating the error ratio compared with the exact path (thus, the distance error compared with the exact path and the calculated path will be infinity).

-When you set both [calculate_exact_path] and [calculate_FSP] to 1, the project will run algorithm FSP, algorithm LSP, algorithm FSP-BSSL, algorithm FSP-EWSL, algorithm DLSP-BSSL and algorithm DLSP-EWSL and also calculate the error ratio compared with the exact path.
+When you set both [calculate_exact_path] and [calculate_FixSP] to 1, the project will run algorithm FixSP, algorithm LogSP, algorithm FixSP-BinarySearch, algorithm FixSP-EffWeight, algorithm ProgLogSP-BinarySearch and algorithm ProgLogSP-EffWeight and also calculate the error ratio compared with the exact path.

-We use FSP-BSSL and set epsilon = 0.05 (where epsilon = max(epsilon_SP, epsilon_SL) and we set epsilon_SP = epsilon_SL = 0.05) to simulate the exact path.
+We use FixSP-BinarySearch and set epsilon = 0.05 (where epsilon = max(epsilon_SP, epsilon_SL) and we set epsilon_SP = epsilon_SL = 0.05) to simulate the exact path.
 So when you run the terrain data with dataset size more than 2000, we strongly encourage you to set [calculate_exact_path] to 0.
 Otherwise, it will take a very long time to simulate the exact path (which is not the main purpose of this project).
 You should simulate the exact path ONLY when you need to calculate the error ratio of the calculated path compared with the exact path in the experiment.
-In addition, when you run the terrain data with dataset size more than 20000, we strongly encourage you to set [calculate_FSP] to 0.
-Otherwise, it will take a very long time to run algorithm FSP (because algorithm FSP performs very bad when terrain data is large).
+In addition, when you run the terrain data with dataset size more than 20000, we strongly encourage you to set [calculate_FixSP] to 0.
+Otherwise, it will take a very long time to run algorithm FixSP (because algorithm FixSP performs very bad when terrain data is large).

 An example: